 Trich is treated with antibiotics.
 Be sure that you:

-Finish all of your medication.
+Finish all of your medicine.
 This is true even if your symptoms go away.

-Avoid alcohol until you’re done with all your medication.
+Avoid alcohol until you’re done with all your medicine.

 Tell your partner so that he can seek treatment and be tested for other STDs.